Contents

 In this article, I have shown how to go beyond the happy path and test the edge cases of your Rust code.
 I have covered how to write tests both when you expect a panic and when you are willing to get errors.
 You can now write tests that check for better and for worse.

-I have also covered how to ignore and temporary re-enable some test, explaining what that does and doesn't do.
+I have also covered how to ignore and temporarily re-enable some tests, explaining what that does and doesn't do.
 This is a useful tool for your tool belt.

 Stay curious.
 Hack your code.
 See you next time!